jverzani/JGUI.jl/README.md

 callback.
 This value is then used within the callback that produces the graphic.
 One could also access this value within the callback with `sl[:value]`.

+The `cairographic` widget is not integrated into the multimedia display system (out of ignorance).
+Following `Winston`, the `display` method above takes as a first argument the `cairographic` widget and the second object a `Winston` object to plot.
+If doing this at the command line, use a semicolon after the plot call to avoid displaying automatically.

 The last line is one hacky way to get the initial graphic drawn.
 The `notify` method of the underlying model notifies any observers of a